Food-induced modulation of the intestinal immune barrier

 Project login (project members only)

 Many food products contain bioactive ingredients that might contribute to gastrointestinal health, such as probiotics and fibres.
 To date, scientific substantiation of such beneficial effects has been difficult to obtain due to the absence of validated tests.
-This project aims to develop a technology platform for testing the effects of novel food components on the intestinal immune barrier.
+This project aimed to develop a technology platform for testing the effects of novel food components on the intestinal immune barrier.
 The platform will assist food manufacturers in substantiating their health claims.

 In 2013 the project received a funding extension and three ‘incentive’ projects were added to the project: 1) FibeBiotics, 2) The case of Akkermansia and Mucositis and 3) Bioactive food ingredients.